Alohomoraaaaa/fcc-scientific-computing-using-python/luhn_algorithm/README.md

-Luhn Algorithm 💳
+# Luhn Algorithm 💳

-Implementation of the Luhn algorithm to validate credit/debit card numbers.
+An implementation of the Luhn algorithm to validate credit and debit card numbers.

 **Key Concepts:**

-🔢 Digit extraction and manipulation
+- 🔢 Digit extraction and manipulation
-➕ Summing digits with conditions
+- ➕ Conditional summing of digits
-♻️ Modulus check for validity
+- ♻️ Modulus check for validity
-✅ Real-world use in payment systems
+- ✅ Real-world use in payment systems

-Part of FreeCodeCamp's Scientific Computing with Python course.
+Part of FreeCodeCamp's *Scientific Computing with Python* course.